-The field of chemistry is overwhelmingly white, and while strides have been made to increase racial diversity, equitable representation remains lacking.1-3 One major contributor to this problem involves disparities in outcomes for students in undergraduate chemistry courses, especially organic chemistry and general chemistry, which serve as gatekeepers, particularly for minoritized students.4-6 Common methods of addressing these gaps primarily rely on supplemental instruction and bridge programs that are separate from the courses themselves.
+The field of chemistry is overwhelmingly white, and while strides have been made to increase racial diversity, equitable representation remains lacking.^{1-3} One major contributor to this problem involves disparities in outcomes for students in undergraduate chemistry courses, especially organic chemistry and general chemistry, which serve as gatekeepers, particularly for minoritized students.^{4-6} Common methods of addressing these gaps primarily rely on supplemental instruction and bridge programs that are separate from the courses themselves.
 The use of supplemental instruction programs for STEM courses with high failure rates provides disproportionate benefits to minoritized students.7 Summer bridge programs that help students transition from either high school or community college to four-year universities have proven largely beneficial.
 However, they are unsustainable on a grander scale, due to the constant need of external funding to cover large expenses and limited spaces for participants.8

 The development and implementation of equitable and inclusive teaching practices in general and organic chemistry are crucial in attaining racial equity in STEM disciplines and developing a diverse STEM workforce.
-The research-informed strategies in this brief are centered around fostering a culture of inclusive teaching, adapting the role and mindset of programs to recognize the disparity in equitable teaching practices in chemistry, and elevating the need to increase and retain minoritized students.to study the progression of syphilis, including the withholding of proven effective medical treatment.
+The research-informed strategies in this brief are centered around fostering a culture of inclusive teaching, adapting the role and mindset of programs to recognize the disparity in equitable teaching practices in chemistry, and elevating the need to increase and retain minoritized students.